Honduras Medium SHG

 Espresso: 9 gr. single shot/18-19 gr. double shot

-All our coffees are specialty Coffee Grade one, hand- and batch-roasted carefully in a drum roaster to ensure the optimum flavors and aromas are captured for a perfect taste and consistent quality.
+All our coffees are specialty Coffee Grade 1, Hand- and batch-roasted carefully in a drum roaster to ensure the optimum flavors and aromas are captured for a perfect taste and consistent quality.

 All ZoZozial coffees are either organic, Fairtrade, UTZ or Rainforest Alliance certified from farmers all over the world and we know the exact origin of each coffee – to ensure sustainability, the environment, fair payment and Fair conditions.
 By sourcing only quality organically certified coffees you can be sure that the coffee farmers are protected from harmful pesticides.

 Honduras is the largest coffee exporter in Central America – the third in Latin America and the sixth largest exporter worldwide.
 Over the last few years, coffee has become one of Honduras’ most prized exports.
 Each of the country’s six coffee producing regions Copán, Montecillos, Agalta, Opalaca, Comayagua and El Paraiso adds a nuanced flavor, making Honduran coffee some of the best coffee in the world.

 Copán: Also famous for its Mayan ruins.
 Located near the Guatemalan border in altitudes of 1000-1500 m.
 Copán produces a full, robust chocolate flavor, a very balanced and pleasant coffee.